top of page

 Tomato rasam from Udipi (Udipi saaru)

-This is another cookbook from Chandra Padmanabhan that I adore.
-The recipes are varied across the southern states in India and each recipe turns out very well.
-The recipes, like this one, are authentic and wonderfully flavored.
+Southern Flavours is another cookbook from Chandra Padmanabhan that I adore.
+The recipes are varied across the southern states of India, and each recipe turns out very well.
+The recipes, like this one, are authentic and wonderfully flavoured.
 This cookbook is for those who want to go beyond the ordinary and enjoy very localized cuisines from the South.

-For more recipes from this cookbook click here.
+For more recipes from this cookbook, click here.

 Ingredients: